memborsky/puckfetcher/README.rst

 ::

-    python setup.py install
+    python3 setup.py install

 Test:

 ::

-    python setup.py test
+    python3setup.py test

-Complete
+Features
 --------
--  Retrieve podcast feed.
+-  Download any podcast with an RSS URL.
--  Get podcast file URL from feed.
--  Download podcast file.
+-  Download newest episodes on demand.
--  Download a set number of podcasts from a feed’s backlog.
+-  Download any episode from a podcast's backlog.
--  Load settings from a file to determine which podcasts to download.
--  Save settings to a cache to restore on application load.
--  Intelligently merge user settings and application cache.
--  Add script entry point to repeatedly update subscriptions.
--  Use etags/last-modified header to skip downloading feeds if we already have the latest feed, to not waste bandwidth.
--  PyPI release!
+-  Respects podcast authors' websites - rate limits, checks when feed was last updated when trying to refresh.
--  Text-based progress for podcast downloads (via Clint).
+-  Provides progress on downloads.
--  Clean up subscriptions code and get Pylint to like it.
--  Provide summary of downloaded podcasts per-session.
--  Provide summary of recently-downloaded podcast episodes.
+-  Provides summary of recently-downloaded podcasts per-session, as well as summary of recently-downloaded episodes per-podcast.

 Future releases